XgridInc/xkops/README.md

 - Use [this script](Place holder for file link-PR to be reviewed for this) to automate the setup process.

 ### 📥 Install XkOps
-1. Clone the repository and navigate to the cloned repo:
+1. Clone the repository and navigate to the cloned repository:
     ```commandline
     git clone https://github.com/X-CBG/xk8s.git && cd xk8s
     ```